-At the age of 26, Jesse is a three-year pro.
-A rising young contender at 168 pounds, he is a former amateur standout – he was a gold medalist at the 2011 U.S. National Championships and National Golden Gloves Championships.
+At the age of 27, Jesse is a four-year pro.
+A rising young contender at 168 pounds – ranked No. 1 by the WBO – he is a former amateur standout.
+He was a gold medalist at the 2011 U.S. National Championships and National Golden Gloves Championships.

-He has a strong family boxing tradition – he is the son of former middleweight contender Eugene “Cyclone” Hart, and Jesse’s uncle and his father’s uncle and a cousin were all boxers.
+He comes from a strong family boxing tradition – he is the son of former middleweight contender Eugene “Cyclone” Hart, and Jesse’s uncle and his father’s uncle and a cousin were all boxers.

-Jesse stayed active with three fights in 2015 and made great progress – he stepped up to 10-round status for the first time, stepped up in level of competition, and gave impressive performances every time.
+Jesse stayed active with three fights in 2015 and two in 2016, and made great progress – he stepped up to 10-round status for the first time, stepped up in level of opposition, and gave impressive performances.

 Regarding his training, Jesse said, “There’s a lot of good fighters in Philly for sparring, but the type of work that I bring, people don’t want to do it.
 They feel like it’s a fight when I’m sparring, so we do have to bring guys in.

 “My dad don’t baby me in sparring with guys I can get over on.
 He brings in guys that can push me to the limit – we work with top-notch guys, guys don’t care about your name or none of that.
 My dad brings in guys that don’t care about anything – they want to fight in a sparring session.

 “My father – with my pro career, he’s growing not only as a father but as a trainer.
 Before it was just ‘do it his way,’ but now he trusts some of my decisions, my instincts in the ring.
 My dad is going to be one of the best trainers in boxing, not only in Philadelphia, but the world.